EchoSingh/Gemini-bot/README.md

 ### Step 1: Sign in to your Gemini Account

-If you don't have an account yet, you'll need to sign up for one on the [Google Gemini website](https://gemini.google.com/).
+If you don't have an account yet, you'll need to sign up for one on the [Google Gemini ai dev website](https://ai.google.dev/).
 Once you've signed up, log in to your account.

 ### Step 2: Navigate to API Settings